CodingPirates/forenings_medlemmer/.github/CONTRIBUTING.md

 9. The backend is [Heroku][heroku], we can use their "review apps" to create a temporary server for each pull request.

+## Deploying

+See [DEPLOYING.md](DEPLOYING.md) for instructions on deploying to test, staging and production environments.

 [test_guide]: https://github.com/CodingPirates/forenings_medlemmer/wiki/Writing-tests

 [heroku]: https://heroku.com